ramonsuarez/ramonsuarez.github.io/content/post/the-world-is-blue-facebooks-social-network-do.md

 >
 > ///////////////////////////////////////////////////////////////////////////////
 >
-> A map of the world, showing the most popular social networks by country, according to Alexa &amp; Google Trends for Websites traffic data\* (December 2009).
+> A map of the world, showing the most popular social networks by country, according to Alexa & Google Trends for Websites traffic data\* (December 2009).
 >
 > Please share and help me to improve it with your comments !
 >